Australia and the World Bank: Australian Partnership with the International Development Association

 The Australian-IDA partnership is highlighted by the contributions made by the Australian Government towards IDA18 replenishments.
 IDA18 replenishments is a $774.45 million Australian dollar global, but primarily Pacific regional, effort aimed at increasing the value of currency in the region, increasing regional economic development and aid to benefit growth and infrastructure, increasing sustainable development, and other mutual projects that support both Australian regional interests and the World Bank Group agenda over the course of 9 nine years.

 Contributions & Donations

-Between 1994 to 2013, Australia contributed 134 donations towards The World Bank Group and their funds, of which include thirteen funds across six different sectors and themes.
+Between 1994 and 2013, Australia contributed 134 donations towards The World Bank Group and their funds, of which include thirteen funds across six different sectors and themes.
 These contributions range from as little as $12,904.67(USD) to as much as $62,287,176.00.
-Below is a table of Australian contributions towards World Bank funds and their corresponding World Bank sectors between 1994 through 2013, according to the World Bank date provided in their Contributions to FIF (Financial Intermediary Funds) - Australia as of 2013.
+Below is a table of Australian contributions towards World Bank funds and their corresponding World Bank sectors between 1994 and 2013, according to the World Bank date provided in their Contributions to FIF (Financial Intermediary Funds) - Australia as of 2013.